RedHatResearch/icpe25-multi-cluster-networking/docs/skupper.md

 Skupper creates a Virtual Application Networking that enables multi-cluster networking at the L7 level.
 It supports any TCP based protocol.
 To connect the iperf3/uperf client running on one cluster to the server running on another cluster, please follow the below steps.
-Installation of skupper cli is beyond the scope of this doc, we will only cover skupper configuration to connect namesapces across different OpenShift clusters.
+Installation of skupper cli is beyond the scope of this doc, we will only cover skupper configuration to connect namespaces across different OpenShift clusters.

 ### On cluster-1